 9. What activities does DIA hold for Industry?

 DIA hosts several Industry activities throughout the year.
 The list below includes an overview of current activities:

 10. What are the clearance requirements to do business with DIA?

 In order to be awarded a contract with DIA, a company must comply with the contract-specific clearance requirements.
-In almost all cases, a company must possess a Top Secret Facilities Clearance (TS FCL) at the time of proposal submission..
-For information on the requirements and procedures to be granted a TS FCL, visit the web site of the Defense Security Service (DSS).
+In almost all cases, a company must possess a Top Secret Facilities Clearance (TS FCL) at the time of proposal submission.
+For information on the requirements and procedures to be granted a TS FCL, visit the web site of the Defense Counterintelligence and Security Agency (DCSA).

 11. How can Industry obtain the appropriate Facilities Clearance (FCL)?